 Hume—like Shaftesbury and Hutcheson before him, and Reid after him (Cooper 1711, 17, 231; Hutcheson 1725, 16–24; Reid 1785, 760–761)—regarded the faculty of taste as a kind of “internal sense.”
 Unlike the five “external” or “direct” senses, an “internal” (or “reflex” or “secondary”) sense is one that depends for its objects on the antecedent operation of some other mental faculty or faculties.
-Reid characterizes it as follows:
+Reid characterizes internal sense as follows:

 Beauty or deformity in an object, results from its nature or structure.
 To perceive the beauty therefore, we must perceive the nature or structure from which it results.
 In this the internal sense differs from the external.
 Our external senses may discover qualities which do not depend upon any antecedent perception… .
 But it is impossible to perceive the beauty of an object, without perceiving the object, or at least conceiving it.
 (Reid 1785, 760–761)